 My undergraduate teaching approach is one of “solutions-based education.”
 It’s easy to describe all the problems in the world—there are many—but much more difficult for all of us to engage and to make significant contributions.
 That everyone has a potential problem-solving role is not starry-eyed optimism but rather a pragmatic philosophy that gives meaning to teaching and research.

-- ERS 111: Environmental Analysis and Solutions II: Experiential Approaches The “water” theme is used to ground and explore interdisciplinary concepts within environmental sustainability, the challenges we face as engaged citizens and the various roles we might play to address those challenges.
-Even if water isn’t the students’ primary interest, the knowledge and skills developed in this course can be applied across many different future courses and contexts.
+- ERS 111: Environmental Analysis and Solutions II: Experiential Approaches (2009-2017).
+The “water” theme was used to ground and explore interdisciplinary concepts within environmental sustainability, the challenges we face as engaged citizens and the various roles we might play to address those challenges.
+Even if water wasn’t the students’ primary interest, the knowledge and skills developed in this course could be applied across many different future courses and contexts.

 Grand River, Ontario